sboggsEHL/Mail_Machine/memory-bank/activeContext.md

 - Documented practical examples of how to use the database

 ## Next Steps
+- Integrate the specialized criteria components with the main criteria builder
+- Add support for more complex criteria combinations (AND/OR logic)
+- Implement saving/loading of common criteria groups
 - Fix credential verification in UserRepository to ensure working login functionality
 - Debug bcrypt password comparison for the existing users in the database
 - Complete the authentication implementation with route protection